Repositories View

 Bndtools uses repositories in the following ways:

-• To look up bundles specified on the Build Path by Bundle Symbolic Name (BSN) and version;
+• To look up bundles specified on the Build Path by Bundle Symbolic Name (BSN) and version

-• To resolve the Run Requirements list;
+• To resolve the Run Requirements list (see Resolving Dependencies)

-• To look up bundles specified in the Run Bundles list by BSN and version.
+• To look up bundles specified in the Run Bundles list by BSN and version

 Repositories are implemented as bnd plug-ins, and can be configured by editing the Plugins sections of the workspace configuration file (Bndtools menu » Open main bnd config).
+Repostories can be tagged to control how they are used for resolving dependencies.

 Since repositories are implemented as plug-ins, it is theoretically possible to support almost any kind of repository, by developing a new plug-in type; though of course it is more convenient to use an existing repository plug-in.
 Bnd and Bndtools support the following repository types out-of-the-box.